 - If you want to shred the pieces further, cut them in half horizontally and then continue cutting vertically until they are as fine as needed.

-Option #2: How to Shred Cabbage with a Box Grater
+Option #2: With a Box Grater

-Option #3: How to Shred Cabbage with a Mandolin
+Option #3: With a Mandolin

 - Set the mandolin to desired thickness.
 Place the cabbage flat against the mandolin and place the guard over top of the cabbage.